Sponsor our Beautiful Dogs

 Your sponsorship contributions are used to help your sponsor dog and all the dogs in our care.
 The money is used to cover the costs of the dogs training and medical care – all with the ultimate goal of finding each dog a loving home.

-Visits to Hillcrest Sanctuary do not involve interaction with these special dogs but sponsors are able to view other dogs in its kennel (please note visits must be by appointment only).
+Visits to our Hillcrest Centre do not involve interaction with these special dogs but sponsors are able to view other dogs at Hillcrest (please note visits must be by appointment only).

 Please sponsor me!
 I am coming to GRW with no name, and an injury, so will need lots of love and cuddles.
 I will need these lovely people to spend money fixing my leg, arm, teeth, head etc. and then show me that humans can be kind.
 Your money will help take in any Last Hope dog that we come across.
 We have a huge success rate in rehabilitation and re-homing these beautiful creatures.